Denver Zephyrs: Denver Zephyrs (1984–1992)

 In 1984, the team name was changed to the Denver Zephyrs, after the famous passenger train.
 Barry Larkin (1986) was league MVP while with the Zephyrs, as were Greg Vaughn (1989), Jim Olander (1991), and Jim Tatum (1992).
 ESPN broadcaster Orestes Destrade also played for the Zephyrs.
+On June 3, 1987, Zephyrs player Joey Meyer hit the longest verified home run in American professional baseball history at 582 feet.

-Their only championship under the new nickname was the 1991 American Association title.
+The Zephyrs' only championship under the new nickname was the 1991 American Association title.
 They went on to win the 1991 Triple-A Classic against the International League's Columbus Clippers, 4–1.

 Major League Baseball came to Denver with the arrival of the Colorado Rockies expansion team of the National League in 1993.
-After 39 seasons of play, the Zephyrs relocated to New Orleans, Louisiana, after the 1992 season where they continued as the New Orleans Zephyrs.
+After 39 seasons of play, the Zephyrs moved to New Orleans, Louisiana, after the 1992 season where they continued as the New Orleans Zephyrs.